jdwinkler/dbpedia_service/README.md

 Here are aspects of the program that should be tested:

 1. Integration with postgres and what happens when the local install is missing, inaccessible, or the user passes in credentials that do not have the right to create or drop databases
 2. Various parsing failure modes, such as how are missing data files handled, or malformed SPO tuples included in the database input file.
+Testing parsing completeness would also be useful to avoid any weird off by one errors, though given the format this seems less likely.
 3. Potential security issues related user input (providing PG user/pass, for example) if directly exposed to unsanitized access
+4. Are dates all parsed correctly?
+5. Does searching for similar person names give logical results?

 ## Performance/Scaling